-5.1.2.4.3 The maximum cumulative amount of Pro Rata Reduction created by reducing pro rata the Production Rights of all Producers except the Production Rights of the United States, the Production Rights of the Public Water Suppliers as set forth in Exhibit 3 only, and the Production Rights of the Small Pumper Class of 3806.4 acre feet per Year, shall be 10,321 afy.
+\Alternative No. 1: The maximum cumulative amount of Pro Rata Reduction created by reducing pro rata the Production Rights of all Producers except the Production Rights of the United States, the Production Rights of the State of California, the Production Rights of the Public Water Suppliers as set forth in Exhibit 3 only, the Production Rights of the Small Pumper Class of 3806.4 acre feet per Year, and the exercised Domestic Use Production Rights of the Nonpumper Class shall be 10,321 acre feet per Year.